2020 Java Technology Report

 Microservices have profoundly impacted the technologies that developers use during application development.
 And, as companies continue to transition to and create microservices-based applications, we expect technology choices to trend toward facilitating that architecture and the needs of developers working within them.

-Want to see more insights from our 2020 Java developer report?
-You can view the report overview, and Java microservices report segments by clicking the links below.
+Want to see more insights from our 2020 Java developer report and beyond?
+You can view the individual report segments, and our new resource collection on changes to Java by clicking the links below.

 - 2020 Java Productivity Report